akkartik/mu/vocabulary.md

 the real screen on the computer or a fake screen for tests.

 The real screen on the Mu computer can currently display a subset of Unicode.
-There is only one font, and it's mostly fixed-width, with graphemes being either 8 or 16 pixels wide.
+There is only one font, and it's mostly fixed-width, with individual glyphs for code-points being either 8 or 16 pixels wide.

-- `draw-grapheme`: draws a single grapheme at a given coordinate, with given foreground and background colors.
+- `draw-code-point`: draws a single code-point at a given coordinate, with given foreground and background colors.
+Returns the number of 8-pixel wide grid locations used (either 1 or 2).
-- `render-grapheme`: like `draw-grapheme` and can also handle newlines assuming text is printed left-to-right, top-to-bottom.
+- `render-code-point`: like `draw-code-point`, but handles newlines and updates cursor position.
+Assumes text is printed left-to-right, top-to-bottom.
-- `draw-code-point`
 - `clear-screen`

 - `draw-text-rightward`: draws a single line of text, stopping when it reaches